best phones for kids

 Connection Without Worries

 Ultimately the phone we decided on for my oldest was the Gabb Z2 phone.
-My youngest started with a Gabb Watch and then moved to a Gabb Phone, but we decided to switch her to a Pinwheel Pixel phone (review coming soon).
+My youngest started with a Gabb Watch and then moved to a Gabb Phone, but we recently decided to switch her to a Pinwheel Pixel phone.

 Happy and safe connecting, in whatever form that takes!